AhmadHusirami/Weather-App-TypeScript/README.md

 # :sunny: Weather App
 Simple weather app that utilizes geocoding and weather APIs provided by [Open Meteo](https://open-meteo.com/).
-Icons used in this project were made by Bora DAN and can be found [here](https://dribbble.com/shots/2531876-Weather-Icons-sketch).
+Developed And Desgined by Ahmad Said Husirami [here](https://ahmad-husirami.vercel.app/).

 The project were made in React and utilizes zod, react-query and styled-components libraries.
 You can change units, search places or allow the app to find your localization.
 The app shows local time of selected localization, and detects night time.